 Dean pulled in one slow yet swift motion, tugging under Sam's arms and resting Sam's back against his chest as they stood full height.

 "AGH-uh...God...nngggghhh..."
 Sam panted against the movement, didn't jerk away from Dean though, didn't pull away.

 His heart thudded against his ribs so hard Dean thought it had to be painful.

 There was just the sound of thumping hearts and heavy breathing misting up in the clearing.

-Dean turned so he left all the moves to him, just twisted slightly so his brother could rest his full weight on Dean and hooked his hand through his belt loops.
+Dean turned so it left all the moves to him, just twisted slightly so his brother could rest his full weight on Dean and hooked his hand through Sam's belt loops.

 Could they have a break for once?

 "Sam, listen...man, I'm...I shouldn't of made you-"

 "Shut up."
 Sam whispered, and Dean barely heard it as Sam breathed out, closed his eyes again and focused on feet moving forward and breathing.